MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-set-get-label-cpp.md

 4. Optionally, use F6 (**Build Solution**) to run a test compile/link of your solution, to make sure it builds successfully before continuing.

-## Add logic to set a sensitivity label
+## Add logic to set and get a sensitivity label

-Add logic to set a sensitivity label on a file, using the File engine object.
+Add logic to set and get a sensitivity label on a file, using the File engine object.

 1. Using **Solution Explorer**, open the .cpp file in your project that contains the implementation of the `main()` method.
 It defaults to the same name as the project containing it, which you specified during project creation.